mathodone/ufo-data-analysis/README.md

 # ufo-data-analysis

-Data Scientist take home test I was asked to complete.
+This is a data analysis writeup I performed for a company as part of their interview process for their Data Scientist position.
+I was asked to create a classification model using a UFO data set they provided.